 Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
 FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
-This is followed approximately two seconds later by a radio departing message and continued freight yard loading and unloading sounds.
+This is followed approximately two seconds later by a man whistling and continued freight yard loading and unloading sounds.

 Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.

-FYS confirms to the operator that it has entered the Forward phase by playing a radio message followed by the freight car door closing.
-Within 2 seconds of the door closing, the locomotive will give two or three whistle blasts depending on leaving direction.
-Followed by the bell chiming.
+FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
+Within 2 seconds of the door closing, the locomotive bell begins chiming.
 After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
 Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.